Wooden spoon (award): Last award

 This wooden object is the last souvenir of the competitive examinations in mathematics.
 Look upon it, and weep.

-The last spoon to be awarded is now in the possession of St. John's College, with an earlier version being kept at the Selwyn College Library.
-From 8 June 2009 to 26 June 2009, St. John's College held an exhibition of the five surviving wooden spoons in College hands, from St. John's (the last one, dating from 1909), Selwyn's (1906), Emmanuel's (1889) and Corpus Christi's (1895 and 1907) in its library to mark the centenary of the "awarding" of the last spoon of all.
+The last spoon to be awarded is now in the possession of St John's College, Cambridge, with an earlier version being kept at the Selwyn College Library.
+From 8 June 2009 to 26 June 2009, St John's College held an exhibition of the five surviving wooden spoons in College hands, from St John's (the last one, dating from 1909), Selwyn's (1906), Emmanuel's (1889) and Corpus Christi's (1895 and 1907) in its library to mark the centenary of the "awarding" of the last spoon of all.
 There are five known wooden spoons in private hands.

 In sport

 Rugby union

-In rugby union's Six Nations Championship, the wooden spoon is a metaphorical award won by the team finishing in last place, or alternatively by a team that loses all its games.
+In rugby union's Six Nations Championship, the wooden spoon is a metaphorical award won by the team finishing in last place.
+In addition, if a team loses all its matches it is also said to have been "whitewashed".
+In 1892, Rugby Football, by Rev. F. Marshall explains, "all three matches being lost, Wales thus earned the “wooden spoon” of International football for this season".
 In 1894, the South Wales Daily Post remarked that within the Home Nations Championships the Ireland-Wales match has been to decide which team should be recipient of the ignominious Wooden Spoon.

 Australian and New Zealand sports

 The term is commonly used in Australian and New Zealand sporting competitions, most notably in the major Australian rules, soccer, rugby league and rugby union leagues (such as the AFL, the A-League, NRL, Super Rugby and ITM Cup) and refers to the club positioned last on the league table at the end of the season.

+Games between teams 'competing' for the wooden spoon have recently become referred to as 'Spoon Bowls', a play on the NFL's Super Bowl.